SSG-Coop/luic-ciut/README.md

 ```

 ## Loading the Add-In in Excel
-To use this project as a javascript Add-In for Excel, the project must either be [sideloaded](https://learn.microsoft.com/en-us/office/dev/add-ins/testing/sideload-office-add-ins-for-testing), or published to the [Microsoft AppSource Store](https://appsource.microsoft.com/).
+To use this project as a javascript Add-In for Excel, the project must either be [sideloaded](https://learn.microsoft.com/en-us/office/dev/add-ins/testing/sideload-office-add-ins-for-testing), your version must be published to the [Microsoft AppSource Store](https://appsource.microsoft.com/), or you can use the latest version of the tool already published to the AppSource store by Sustainability Solutions Group.

+__The latest version of the tool can be [viewed here](https://luic-ciut.ssg.coop/), and downloaded from the AppSource store [here](https://appsource.microsoft.com/en-US/product/office/WA200005582).__

 ## Project Supporters
 This project is supported by the [Green Municipal Fund](https://greenmunicipalfund.ca/), a program of [Federation of Canadian Municipalities](https://fcm.ca/en).